LaurEars/snowflake-summit-2025/sessions/AR204-iceberg-lakehouse.md

 ## Key Points

 - Open data lakehouse new standard
-- Ingestion into iceberg, then optimization
+- Ingestion into Iceberg, then optimization

 ## Technical Details